jcbgamboa/jcbgamboa.github.io/_posts/2018-07-22-On-Linear-Regressions.md

 b \leftarrow b - \lambda \cdot \frac{\partial \|\boldsymbol{\epsilon}\|_2}{\partial b}
 $$

-The $\lambda$ there is the "learning rate": it might make sense to make smaller or bigger jumps if you know you are too close or too far away from the local minimum.
+The $\lambda$ there is the "learning rate".
+It is just a number multiplying each of the elements of the Gradient.
+The idea is that it might make sense to make smaller or bigger jumps if you know you are too close or too far away from a good configuration of parameters.

 ### Problems with Gradient Descent

 The Gradient Descent procedure will normally help us find a so-called "local minimum": a solution that is better than all solutions nearby.
 Consider, however, the graph below:

 ```python